cchannon/AdvancedPcfForPowerPages/AdvancedPCFsForPowerPages_PresentationOutline.md

 ![alt text](image-13.png)

 ### 3.5 Limitations of Liquid Tag Embedding

-- Data binding constraints/quirks
+- Code components embedded through Liquid tagging don't carry record context in the same way a PCF on a model-driven app form would
+- You could provide a record to your PCF as a PCF parameter
-- Context limitations - DOES NOT WORK in Web Templates
+- Will not work in Web Templates
 ---

 ## 4. UI Framework Considerations